CRH plc: 2020s

 In 2021, CRH invested $1.5 billion in twenty acquisitions, including Angel Brother Enterprises, a Texas-based asphalt paving and infrastructure company, and National Pipe & Plastics Inc., a New York-based manufacturer of water infrastructure and electrical conduit products.

-The company's portfolio restructuring continued in 2022.
-In February, CRH sold its Building Envelope business to KPS Capital Partners for $3.8 billion.
+In February 2022, CRH sold its Building Envelope business to KPS Capital Partners for $3.8 billion.
 In June, the company acquired Barette Outdoor Living, an Ohio-based manufacturer with ten U.S. facilities, from TorQuest Partners and Caisse de dépôt et placement du Québec for $1.9 billion.

 Following a shareholder vote in June 2023, CRH transferred its primary stock listing from the London Stock Exchange to the New York Stock Exchange.
-In August 2023, the company expanded its Texas operations through the acquisition of cement and concrete assets from Martin Marietta Materials, Inc. The purchase included the Hunter Cement Plant, having a 2.1 million ton annual capacity, serving Austin and San Antonio markets, multiple terminals along Texas's eastern gulf coast, and twenty ready-mixed concrete plants.
+In August 2023, the company expanded its Texas operations through the acquisition of cement and concrete assets from Martin Marietta Materials, Inc. The purchase included the Hunter Cement Plant, with a 2.1 million ton annual capacity, serving Austin and San Antonio markets, multiple terminals along Texas's eastern gulf coast, and twenty ready-mixed concrete plants.

 In December 2023, CRH established a venture capital division, CRH Ventures, with a US$250 million fund.
 This unit focuses on investments in construction and climate technology companies.

-Operations and Products

-CRH produces construction materials, primarily aggregates and cement, and manufactures a range of construction products including ready-mixed concrete, asphalt, and infrastructural components.
-The company's operations encompass materials production, manufacturing, and construction services across infrastructure, building, and transportation sectors.

-Notable projects involving CRH materials and services include the Silverstone race track resurfacing in England by CHR's subsidiary, Tarmac; the Governor Mario M. Cuomo Bridge, the Paris 2024 Olympic Aquatics Centre, NASA's Kennedy Space Center in Port Canaveral, and the West Davis Corridor in Utah.